 British English or US English? — use whatever English your story demands.
 Readers are sophisticated enough to understand the language that best fits a story.
 I will not be editing for any specific national or regional English usage.

-How do I contact you with a question?
+How do I contact the editor with a question?

 Email your questions to: faq-me

 hosted and edited the CrimeCityCentral podcast which published one short crime or mystery story per week, in audio, continuously for just over two years.